-SHS provide services to people across NSW from a variety of backgrounds.
-In some delivery models, it may be appropriate for SHS providers to have a specialisation.
-The HSA Schedule will identify any specialisation for an SHS service and whether there is a specific service delivery model.
+Service providers deliver services to people across NSW from a variety of backgrounds.
+In some delivery models, it may be appropriate for service providers to have a specialisation.
+The HSA Schedule will identify any specialisation for a service and whether there is a specific service delivery model.
 Current specialisations provided within the SHS Program include:

-- People who are Aboriginal and Torres Strait Islander - People from culturally and linguistically diverse backgrounds (CALD) - Women with or without children experiencing or escaping domestic and family violence - People who are street sleeping - Young people aged 16-24, including people leaving out-of-home care or juvenile detention - People exiting institutional settings
+- People who are Aboriginal and Torres Strait Islander - People from culturally and linguistically diverse backgrounds (CALD) - Women with or without children experiencing or escaping domestic and family violence - People who are street sleeping - Young people aged 16-24, including people leaving out-of-home care or juvenile detention - People exiting institutional settings - People who are lesbian, gay, bisexual, transgender, queer and questioning, intersex, and asexual (LGBTQIA+) - People who are older (for example women and men who are 55+)